 - whether the cancer cells have receptors for particular hormones

 - whether the cells have receptors for targeted cancer drugs

 For some women, it is possible to remove just the area containing the cancer or DCIS, together with a border of healthy tissue.
 You might then have radiotherapy to the rest of the breast.

 Removal of the whole breast (mastectomy) might be the only option if:

 - there is an area of invasive breast cancer behind the nipple

 - your cancer or DCIS is in the central area of the breast

 In these situations, surgery to remove just the lump might not leave you with a good breast shape.
-You may get a better appearance if you have the whole breast removed.
-Then you can have surgery to make a new breast shape (breast reconstruction).
+You may get a better appearance if you have the whole breast removed and have surgery to make a new breast shape (breast reconstruction).

 The surgeon removes the nipple and darker area around the nipple during surgery.
 You can have a new nipple made later, usually when you have fully recovered from your surgery.
 There are different ways to recreate a new nipple, these include: